On diffeomorphisms of even-dimensional discs: The homotopy groups of framed self-embeddings

-We can incorporate the Koszul sign rule into this representation to give an expression of the free Lie algebra in terms of Schur functors, i.e.~write it is a direct sum of functors as in Section \ref{sec:schur-functors}:
+of graded $G^{\fr,[[\ell]]}_g$-representations.
+The first claim then follows from the observation that the formula \eqref{eqn:free-lie-schur} exhibits $\mr{Lie}(H[n-1])$ as being concentrated in degrees $s(n-1)$ for $s \geq 1$.
+We can incorporate the Koszul sign rule into this representation to give an expression of the free Lie algebra in terms of Schur functors, i.e.~write it as a direct sum of functors as in \cref{sec:schur-functors}: